 - Volunteer to be a Sounding Board/Mentor for a CMDA Resident

-CMDA Regional Directors or CMDA National Office will frequently have a CMDA resident who requests a CMDA member who will act as a sounding board for various life issues.
-This can be addressed locally if the resident is in one’s area or remotely via cell phone and email.
-Contact us for more information.
+A list of CMDA Dermatologists has been started to connect willing CMDA Derm graduates with interested CMDA residents.
+In addition CMDA Regional Directors or CMDA National Office will occasionally have a CMDA Resident who requests a CMDA member who is willing to act as a sounding board/"connect"/mentor for various life issues.
+This can be done locally if the resident is in one's geographical area or remotely via cell phone, text, and email Excellent articles concerning "connect"/sounding board/mentor issues are available with the March, 2020 issue of CMDA's Encore publication (www.cmda.org/encore) Contact us at firstname.lastname@example.org for more information.

 - Attend CMDA National Convention